Is Someone Using Your Identity?

 4. Missing physical mail

-210 million packages were stolen from Americans in 2021.[*] Identity thieves will steal packages right off your front porch.
+49 million Americans has at least one package stolen from them in 2022 [*].
+Identity thieves will steal packages right off your front porch.

 It's especially important to monitor your physical mail when you're expecting sensitive deliveries, like a new credit card or a replacement Social Security card.